 Prohibited actions involving app reviewsAnchor link to section titled "Prohibited actions involving app reviews"

-The following actions are prohibited and can lead to you having your app removed from the Shopify App Store, having your API keys suspended, or being removed from the Shopify Partner program.
+The following actions are prohibited and can lead to you having your app removed from the Shopify App Store, having your client ID suspended, or being removed from the Shopify Partner program.

 |Asking for positive reviews||Asking for positive reviews creates a bias in the call-to-action of leaving a review and goes against our Partner Program Agreement.|